 — If the injured party does not receive immediate medical treatment.

 — Lack of documentation in regards to showing that the injury is work related.

 — If the injury occurred while the person was under the influence of drugs or alcohol.

 — If the injury occurred while the person was rough housing.

 With all these points in mind, it is important to remember one thing: You are in charge of ensuring that you receive workers’ compensation benefits.
 Your employer may not want to pay, so you need to do whatever it takes to stop this from happening.

 It is your responsibility to report your injury, receive medical advice, and file a workers’ compensation claim on time.

-When you take all the right steps, you can do your part in ensuring that your claim is paid without any delay.
+When you take all the right steps, you can avoid your workers’ compensation benefits from being denied.
 This will make it much easier to recover.